-Influential Colombian writer who was awarded the Nobel Prize in Literature in 1982.
+Illustrious Colombian writer who was awarded the Nobel Prize in Literature in 1982.
+Also known as Gabo, he's considered one of the most significant authors of the 20th century.
 His most famous novels include One Hundred Years of Solitude (1967), Autumn of the Patriarch (1975), and Love in the Time of Cholera (1985).

 He studied law at the National University of Colombia during the 1940s.
 During this period, he segued into a journalistic career, writing articles and columns for such local newspapers as El Universal and El Heraldo.